 “Migraines are your body talking to you,” Hall says.
 “Listen to it.”
 She, for example, knows that a night of drinking alcohol can trigger a nasty migraine the next day.
 But so can foods with high sugar content, like candy, cake, and donuts.
 She’s learned this by paying close attention to how her body reacts when she eats or drinks certain things.
-So, she avoids these foods for the most part and, if she does drink alcohol, she doesn’t consume a lot and sticks to white wine and light beer.
+So, she avoids these trigger foods for the most part and, if she does drink alcohol, she doesn’t consume a lot and sticks to white wine and light beer.

 For the past two years, Hall hasn’t used Zomig.
 It was too complicated and expensive to fulfill the prescription.
 Instead, she’s chosen more holistic methods.